kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

 ## Service defined in APIRule is on the block list
 #### Cause

-If your APIRule specifies a service that is blocklisted, e.g.:
+The following APIRule has the `istio-ingressgateway` service specified:

 ```yaml
 spec: